top of page

 Distractions line up like eager salesmen.

-Play loud music.
+Play music.
 Get drunk.
-Go out.
 Watch TV.
 Order takeaway.

 Do whatever it takes.